cobianzo/coco-visualtransition/README.md

 TODO
 ===

+- Make it work with group sections (problems so far)
+- Fix small warnings from Plugin check.
+- performance with masks is low.
+We can try to find alternatives using pseudoselectos to add two masks effects.
+- Add z-index 1 and see if it works.
-- Include option to load the pattern from a svg file.
+- Add option to change height in mobile
 - add cache when creating inline css.
-If already created.
+If params are the same, result shoudl be the same.
 - localization
 - fix phpunit tests and add e2e tests.
 - create a nicer pattern with mask and semitransparency.
 - create option to validate the plugin with my server, so we can create the pro version of the plugin.
+- setup eslint for the whole project, and format all ts.
+- Nice-to-have: Include option to load the pattern from a svg file.

 WHAT IS THIS PROJECT
 ===